Report Section

 Have they adequately defined the indicator under the “Success Criteria?”
 This section should provide you with a clear threshold for success to understand the indicator and how they are measuring success in their work.
 If needed, backup documentation can be attached to provide further context.

-• Please define how much an individual participant has to engage to be considered successfully served.
+- Please update your definition in the "what it means to your program" section to define how much an individual participant has to engage to be considered successfully served.
 A good way to do this is to start the info in Step 1 with "A person is successfully reached when.." and continue with ... they attend 85% of the program, or .. available in their Zip Code, or ... they are successfully enrolled.

 Impact Details: